phazarik/CMS-OpenData-analysis/README.md

-# CMS-OpenData-analysis
+# CMS-OpenData-analysis (Developer Branch)
-## (Note : There is a detailed user manual written for anyone wanting to dig a little deeper.)
+## CAUTION: UNSTABLE CONFIG FILES , DO NOT USE THIS BRANCH FOR PRODUCTION
 ## How to run the analysis codes:
 The analysis codes are kept in the directory `./analysis codes`.
 Go to the directory and compile the code from the ROOT prompt by doing the following.
 ```